craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 	- The Guild of Adventurers is a barely-functionally organized enforcement organization that specializes in disrupting major international or interplanar threats *and* the lives of everyday people through the use of wanton destruction, chaos, and greed.
 - [[Guild of Merchants]]
 	- The Guild of Merchants is a major infrastructure and logistics syndicate.
 Through price manipulation and inter-organization communication, things are made and moved to where they need to be.
+	- The [[Guild of Merchants#Thieves Guild|Thieves Guild]] is a silent subdivision of the [[Guild of Merchants]] that specializes in the less-than-publicly-acceptable efforts of monopolizing peace, such as burglary, murder, espionage, and threat enforcement or denial.
 - [[Ranger's Guild]]
 	- The Ranger's Guild is a tight-knit network of people defending people.
 The main responsibility for any Ranger is the border of the Wildlands, preventing people from wandering too far and threats from wandering too close.
 - [[Guild of Crafters]]
 	- The Guild of Crafters are responsible for the Coalition's major constructions and their bank of skill-craft information.
+Many of the Plane's most common technologies are kept well secret by these specialized Craftsfolk.
 - [[Guild of Wizards]]
 	- The Guild of Wizards maintains the largest known collections of knowledge and is the collective body responsible for the major decisions made by each of the guilds.
 In addition to this, the Guild of Wizards works to verify-and-list or remove any and all spellcasters and their knowledge or materials.